tmsachith/RAG-Internship-Letter-Email-Generator/README.md

 # RAG CV System

-A web-based RAG (Retrieval-Augmented Generation) system that allows users to upload their CVs and ask questions about them using AI.
+A web-based RAG (Retrieval-Augmented Generation) system that allows users to upload their CVs, generate cover letters/emails, and ask questions about them using AI.

 ## Features

 - 🔐 User authentication (signup/login) with JWT
 - 📄 CV upload to Cloudinary (PDF format)
 - 🤖 AI-powered question answering using LangChain and HuggingFace
+- 📝 Application generator (cover letter/email) with history
+- 💬 Chat interface with history
-- 💾 PostgreSQL database for user management
+- 💾 PostgreSQL database for user management and history
 - 🔍 ChromaDB vector database for semantic search
-- ⚛️ Modern Next.js frontend with Tailwind CSS
+- ⚛️ Modern Next.js frontend with Ant Design 6.x and Tailwind CSS

 ## Technology Stack